birkholz/ClassicCalendar/README.md

 * No ability to disable the in-game mail notifications.
 This is outside of the addon's control and how the game handles events being deleted.
 * Pressing escape closes the entire calendar instead of 1 panel at a time.
 Unfortunately the original implementation uses privileged execution, and causes the "Addon has been blocked from an action only available to the Blizzard UI" error.
 We have not found an alternative way of implementing this.
 * Guild Announcements are unavailable, as are Community events.
 Both are features that only function in later versions of WoW and aren't really portable because of underlying systems being nonexistent.

-## Client Support

-Currently, the addon only supports Season of Discovery servers, as they have an altered schedule for events like Darkmoon Faire, there are different raids/dungeons, and we, the addon's authors, are only playing SoD.
-So while the addon will load in Classic Era servers, expect issues.

-## Future Functionality

-These are things we'd like to add if possible.

-* Support for Classic Era servers.
-This requires redoing all the work of figuring out schedules for holidays, BG weekends, etc and maintaining both versions of the data.
-It's certainly possible, just not our current priority.

 ## Contributing